heutelbeck/sapl-policy-engine/sapl-documentation/7_5_BundleWireProtocol.md

 re-evaluated when its content changes (a new ETag).
 This is distinct from a transient transport error such as a timeout or a `5xx`, which the client retries silently and which does not emit a configuration error.

+### Recipient-Key Rotation

+Consumers may hold multiple X25519 private recipient keys at the same time.
+Every sealed leaf is routed by its protected JWE `kid`; trial decryption is not used.
+A publisher-driven rotation follows this order:

+1. Add the new private key beside the previous key and restart the consumer.
+2. Give the new public key to the publisher.
+3. Reseal and re-sign each bundle for the new recipient.
+4. Confirm every configured bundle names the new `audience.sealingRecipient`.
+5. Remove the previous private key and restart the consumer.

+During the transition, bundles sealed entirely to either configured recipient are accepted.
+A bundle that claims one manifest recipient while any sealed leaf names another recipient is rejected and cannot replace the last-good configuration.

 ### Security Considerations